DaniDell/Back-Trama-B-App/README.md

 - **app.js**: Main application file.
 - **package.json**: npm configuration file.

+## Getting Started

+Follow these steps to set up and run the project locally:

+1. Clone this repository.
+2. Install dependencies using `npm install`.
+3. Set up environment variables by creating a `.env` file based on the provided `.env.example`.
+4. Start the server using `npm start`.

 ## API Usage

 The API provides the following routes for managing measures and users: